The following resources will help with instructional support:

-Many course readings are already provided at MSU as digital content or in books that students have purchased.
-If you have any materials that are only available as physical hard copies and which students do not already own, please contact the library in order to develop a digital strategy.
+Many course readings are provided at MSU as digital content or in books that students have purchased.
+If you have any materials that are only available as physical hard copies and which students do not already own, please contact the library in order to develop a digital strategy if applicable.

 There is a central page for services for online and off campus students and faculty.
 Services include mailing library books directly to you or your students, troubleshooting Libraries e-resources and databases, and help creating stable links to those resources.

 Subject specialist librarians are happy to help find library resources for your classes and to get those materials linked in D2L for your students.
 One of the easiest ways to provide this assistance is for you to make your subject specialist librarian an editor in your course.
 To find your subject librarian, please see our list at https://lib.msu.edu/contact/subjectlibrarian.
 Librarians are also happy to discuss any other ways that they can support your teaching and learning needs.